abstractalex-lab/winterbound/README.md

 ### State Transition Rules

-* The Dragon starts in WindState.
+* The Dragon starts in FireState.
 * When HP falls below 2/3 of its maximum, it transitions to FireState.
 * When HP falls below 1/3, it transitions to BerserkState.
 * On each transition: